-The 2017 Gastrointestinal Cancers Symposium will feature a wide array of multidisciplinary topics covering cancers of the esophagus and stomach, pancreas, small bowel and hepatobiliary tract, and the colon, rectum and anus.
+The 2018 Gastrointestinal Cancers Symposium will feature a wide array of multidisciplinary topics of international interest, covering cancers of the esophagus and stomach, pancreas, small bowel and hepatobiliary tract, and the colon, rectum and anus.